atrisovic/weather-panel.github.io/content/reduced-form-specification.md

 ## 2.3.
 Cross-validation

 Cross-validation can be done to check the *internal validity* and the *external validity* of the model estimates.
 For checking internal validity, the model can be fit to a subset of the dataset, and evaluated on the remainder.
 For example, you can leave particular regions out of your regression or remove a random *1/k* of your data (k-fold cross validation) instead of running a full-sample regression.
-For gauging external validity, model is run on some new dataset that has not been not used in the model-evaluation process.
+For gauging external validity, the model is run on some new dataset that has not been not used in the model-evaluation process.
 For example, by predicting the response for a new country using global regression model estimates, and comparing it to the actual observations.

-Although cross-validation is not universally performed by researchers, and many people continue to rely on the measure of R-squared statistic.
-However, we know from our basic statistics learning, how badly R-squared statistic can perform even in very simple cases.
+Cross-validation is not universally performed by researchers, and many people continue to rely only on R-squared statistics.
+However, R-squared statistic can perform poorly even in very simple cases.
 Therefore, cross-validation can be an effective approach for doing model-selection.

-Some examples on the use of cross-validation exercise include deciding on degree of polynomial, cutoff knots' positions for splines, etc. To do a k-fold cross validation exercise for deciding on polynomial degree, we run our test specifications (say polynomials of degree 2, 3, 4 and 5) on $k$ subsets of data, and see the curve fit for each specification on all the $k$ subsets of data.
+Some examples on the use of cross-validation exercise include deciding on degree of polynomial, cutoff knots' positions for splines, and selecting weather variables for a regression.
+To do a k-fold cross validation exercise for deciding on polynomial degree, we run our test specifications (say polynomials of degree 2, 3, 4 and 5) on the data, each time excluding a subset, and evaluate how well the fitted model predicts the excluded data.
 To fix a metric for making this decision, we can rely on root-mean-square-error (RMSE) statistic.
 So, the specification with the lowest RMSE will be the most preferred specification here.
 Having said that, we usually employ combination of techniques, like eye-balling and RMSE, to take decision on most preferred specification.